In this tutorial, I’ll explain the process of organizing and creating vector elements to help in the design process of an infographic.

-Most of the times, the infographic will have a main title.
-Set the title big and use a legible font for the title.
+Most of the time, the infographic will have a main title.
+Make the title large and use a legible font.
 In most cases, the layout will be sketched out on a piece of paper before you start with the digital version.
 Stick to the sketch to define the areas in the infographic.

-You can spend a lot of time, finalizing elements by replacing, scaling, adding or subtracting things, the list goes on … In this tutorial, the elements will be given a lighter background color to pop out the page.
+You can spend a lot of time finalizing elements by replacing, scaling, adding or subtracting things, the list goes on … In this tutorial, the elements will be given a lighter background color to pop out of the page.

 Keeping the style consistent

-After a while, some details will show some inconsistencies, like the map has rounded borders, for the overall style, it would look much better to have straight lines for the border of the map.
+After a while, some details will show some inconsistency, like the map has rounded borders, and for the overall style, it would look much better to have straight lines for the borders.
 Adjusting this can be done: